 Hill Sentenced to Maximum Term for Assault, Kidnapping With Intent to Commit Rape

-Mendocino County Superior Court Judge Victoria Shanahan sentenced William Larry Hill on Thursday to the maximum term of seven years to life with the possibility of parole for kidnapping with the intent to commit rape and six years, served consecutively, for assault with intent to commit rape.
+Mendocino County Superior Court Judge Victoria Shanahan sentenced William Larry Hill on Wednesday to the maximum term of seven years to life with the possibility of parole for kidnapping with the intent to commit rape and six years, served consecutively, for assault with intent to commit rape.

 Taking into consideration the time Hill has spent in jail since his arrest, Deputy District Attorney Eloise Kelsey said it will be at least 10 years before Hill faces a parole board.